 Feature: The Delphic Oracle

-Legend holds that one priestess suffered for her vagueness.
-When Alexander the Great visited, hoping to hear a prophecy that he would soon conquer the ancient world, the priestess refused direct comment, instead asking that he return later.
-Enraged, he dragged her by the hair out of the chamber until she screamed, ‘Let go of me; you’re unbeatable’.
-He quickly dropped her, saying, ‘I have my answer’.
+One priestess suffered for her vagueness.
+When Alexander the Great dropped by, hoping to learn that his destiny was to conquer the world, the priestess refused direct comment, and asked that he return later.
+Enraged, he dragged her from the chamber by the hair, until she screamed, ‘Let go of me; you’re unbeatable!’.
+He quickly dropped her, saying, ‘I have my answer.'